AyeCode/geodirectory/readme.txt

 = UPDATING =

 Automatic updates should work seamlessly.
-We always suggest you backup your website before any automated update to avoid unforeseen problems.
+We always suggest you back up your website before any automated update to avoid unforeseen problems.

 == Frequently Asked Questions ==